hyperledger-labs/hyperledger-labs.github.io/labs/yui.md

 * Note: Japanese word to represent knot, join and connect

 # Short Description
-YUI is a project to achieve interoperability between multiple heterogeneous ledgers.
-The project provides modules and middleware for cross-chain communication as well as modules and tools for cross-chain application development, including an explorer to track status and events for cross-chain environment.
+YUI is a lab to achieve interoperability between multiple heterogeneous ledgers.
+YUI provides modules and middleware for cross-chain communication as well as modules and tools for cross-chain application development, including an explorer to track status and events for cross-chain environments.

-For cross-chain communication, the design of project is based on Inter Blockchain Communication (IBC) protocol by Cosmos project, with extensions to support various Hyperledger project.
+For cross-chain communication, the design of YUI is based on Inter Blockchain Communication (IBC) protocol by Cosmos project, with extensions to support various Hyperledger projects.

 Modules for cross-chain application development includes one that implements a protocol for atomic operations between ledgers, such as atomic swap of tokens.